Leonard "Lenny" Billing

 Leonard Winter Billing was a student from the fall of 1938 to the fall of 1941, then guest faculty for the 1951-1952 school year.
 He focused on architecture and woodworking.
 He also served as the Work Program Director.
 Leonard took Introductory Weaving with Anni Albers and Don Page in the Fall 1940 and Summer 1941, until he was drafted.

-The following biography written by Mary Emma Harris for Black Mountain Project.
+The following biography written by Mary Emma Harris for Black Mountain Project (and updated by daughter, Elena).

 Leonard Billing was born in China where his parents were teaching missionaries.
 In 1936 he came to the United States.
 He first heard about Black Mountain through Louis Adamic’s article on the college.
 He recalled that he was interested in a small college and had considered Berea and Antioch but chose to apply to Black Mountain.
 There he took a general curriculum with a focus on art, architecture and music.